-Spark and international investors being held virtually.
-Spark remains committed to maintaining its investment profile in key investment markets in the US, UK, Asia and Australasia to ensure that its strategies and opportunities are understood and the market is fully informed.
+Management continues to keep a watching brief on the Asian market and intends to return to in-person engagement when Covid-19 travel restrictions allow.
+Spark remains committed to maintaining its investment profile in key investment markets in the US, UK, Asia and Australasia to ensure that its strategies and opportunities are understood, and the market is fully informed.